 Average Cost of In Home Care for the Elderly

-The average cost of in home care for the elderly is a topic of concern for caregivers and elderly adults.
+The average cost of in-home care for the elderly is a topic of concern for caregivers and elderly adults.
 Elderly parents and loved ones want to stay at home.
-This desire can be supported by providing in home care for elderly parents by family members or paid caregivers.
-The average cost of in home care for elderly parents extends beyond writing a check.
+This desire can be supported by providing in-home care for elderly parents by family members or paid caregivers.
+The average cost of in-home care for elderly parents extends beyond writing a check.

-Family caregivers are devoted individuals who feel great responsibility to care for elderly parents and loved ones to their own detriment.
+Family caregivers are devoted individuals who feel a great responsibility to care for elderly parents and loved ones to their own detriment.
 Because family caregiving is rarely discussed before an individual becomes a caregiver, little planning or discussion occurs about the long-term effects.

-The Challenge of Financial Planning for Costs of In Home Care
+The Challenge of Financial Planning for Costs of In-Home Care

-Elderly parents needing care become a reality.
+Elderly parents needing care becomes a reality.
 Plans of how or where care will be provided are rarely discussed before the life transition of needing care and becoming a caregiver happens.
 A health emergency happens and families react in crises.

 Financial planners find it difficult to make the idea of caregiving or care costs relevant to young and middle-aged adults who are untouched by the subject.
 How does one talk about—and convince anyone of the importance of planning—for an experience that seems years down the road?
 By building expertise in this area financial planners will become more adept at talking to consumers about costs of care.

 The Sandwich Generation Scramble

 Adult children raising children often become responsible for the care of elderly parents.
 This life situation is called being in the sandwich generation.
 Adult children scramble to find workable solutions to manage careers, care for elderly parents, and raise children.

 A survey from T. Rowe Price (1) called Parents, Kids & Money reveals information about how the sandwich generation manages.
 Adult children caregivers, 73%, agree that caring for a parent or relative takes time away from time with children.